 Bioretention areas help reduce stress in watersheds that experience severe low flows due to excessive impervious cover.
 Low-tech, decentralized bioretention areas are also less costly to design, install, and maintain than conventional stormwater technologies that treat runoff at the end of the pipe.

-Decentralized bioretention cells can also reduce the size of storm drain pipes, a major component of stormwater
+Decentralized bioretention cells can also reduce the size of storm drainpipes, a major component of stormwater

 treatment costs.
 Bioretention areas enhance the landscape in a variety of ways: they improve the appearance of developed sites, provide windbreaks, absorb noise, provide wildlife habitat, and reduce the urban heat island effect.

 Planning Considerations